 Amrita Performing Arts

-This mission has evolved to focus more on contemporary creativity in theater and dance.
-Amrita Performing Arts produces fully staged productions of contemporary Cambodian dance and theater featuring professional Cambodian performers.
-These are developed in collaboration with internationally renowned directors and choreographers through a process of intensive workshop and dialogue.
+This mission has evolved to focus more on contemporary creativity in theatre and dance, where productions of contemporary Cambodian dance and theatre featuring professional Cambodian performers are staged.
+These productions are developed in collaboration with internationally renowned directors and choreographers, through an intensive process of workshop and dialogue.

-In its current phase of development, Amrita Performing Arts has become a major catalyst in helping the young generation of artists find their voice and move their creative drives forward in a proactive, nurturing and culturally sensitive environment.
+Currently, Amrita Performing Arts is actively helping the young generation of artists find their voice and move their creative drives forward in a nurturing environment.

-Highly successful workshops have led to the creation of new and exciting repertory with such artists as Belgium based choreographer Arco Renz, Indonesian choreographer Eko Supriyanto, Khmer / French choreographer Emmanuèle Phuon and Toronto based choreographer Peter Chin to name a few.
-These works have played to an eager and curious Cambodian audience as well as to extremely receptive audiences on international stages around the world.
+Highly successful workshops have led to the creation of new and exciting repertoire with artists such as Belgium based choreographer Arco Renz, Indonesian choreographer Eko Supriyanto, Khmer / French choreographer Emmanuèle Phuon and Toronto based choreographer Peter Chin.
+These works contribute towards promoting the arts to both eager and curious Cambodian audience and receptive international audiences.

 Amrita is now well established in Cambodia as a pioneer in Cambodian contemporary dance.
 We respond to the creative drives of our performers, who are in turn responding to a vastly different Cambodia.

 Through these collaborations, we hope to translate current social conditions into the parameters of dance; exploring the themes of emergence from isolation towards integration within the complexities of the contemporary world and in the context of a transformed country.
 Our work continues to examine the relationship between tradition and contemporary, set against the backdrop of the past and the current social milieu.